 The impeller is another cavitation influence.
-If the pump runs dry for a prolonged period, the impeller absorbs the majority of the heat.
+If the pump runs dry for a prolonged period, the impeller absorbs most of the heat.
 As temperatures increase enough, a brass embed in the impeller shaft breaks away, resulting in a sharp rattle.

 You can inspect the pump’s inner covering when you open the lid.
 You can easily replace the impeller, but the pump body may be more complex to replace.

 Screeching or rattling pump sounds can result from faulty bearings.
 Bearings are mounted on the motor shaft to minimize friction when it turns.
-Once the bearings get completely worn out, lubrication would not suffice.
+Once the bearings get entirely worn out, lubrication will not suffice.
 You’ll either change the bearings or replace the whole motor.

 While new bearings are affordable, the labor is time-consuming.
 A replacement installation necessarily requires the use of a specialized bearing puller and two separate bearing sizes.
 Before you give up and contact a specialist, consider tapping the top of the engine casing a couple of times with a hammer.